Mastering Trading with the Symmetrical Triangle Chart Pattern

 FXOpen

-What Is a Symmetrical Triangle Pattern?
+What Is a Symmetrical Triangle Pattern in Trading?

 The triangle consists of two sloping trendlines – the upper line connects at least two lower highs, while the lower line goes through at least two higher lows.
 Like ascending and descending triangles, the symmetrical formation appears in market consolidation periods.